As the name suggests, punitive damages are meant to punish a defendant or to act as a deterrent.

 The only category that Florida limits (or caps) is punitive damages.
 A plaintiff can only receive up to three times the amount they receive for compensatory damages (economic and non-economic damages combined).
 Anything above is capped by law.

 If you are seriously injured due to someone else’s negligent or wrongful actions, it’s normal to feel overwhelmed.
-You may be unable to work and struggling both physically and emotionally to recover from your losses.
+You may be unable to work and struggle both physically and emotionally to recover from your losses.
 At Abrahamson & Uiterwyk, we are here to help.
+If you have questions or need assistance understanding the Florida punitive damages statute, feel free to contact our team for guidance.

 Based in Tampa, our personal injury attorneys also handle cases in St. Petersburg, Clearwater, and throughout the state of Florida.
 For over 30 years we have fought for the well-being of our clients and are proud of our case results.
 We have received an A+ rating from the BBB, an “AV” rating from Martindale-Hubbell, and a “Best Law Firm” rating from US News & World Report.